 - Replace mascara every 3 months – most tube and wand mascaras have an antibacterial agent in them that will seep you safe for 2 – 3 months, but the longer you keep the mascara, the more you risk eye infections.

 Just experiment and try something new this year with your hair and makeup.
 If you want to look fresh, new and trendy give some of these suggestions a try.
-Also check out my earlier posts on homemade facial scrubs and the 5-Step facial for more tips.
+Also, check out this homemade facial scrubs and this chai sugar scrub.

 Do you have a beauty tip you’d like to share?
 We would love to hear it!